airpick/studyNotes/Code/Web/cssNotes.md

 6 hexadecimal digits represent colors, with two each for the red (R), green (G), and blue (B) components.
 From these three pure colors (red, green, and blue), we can vary the amounts of each to create over 16 million other colors!

 For another example, orange is pure red, mixed with some green, and no blue.
-In hex code, this translates to being #FFA500.
+In hex code, this translates to being `#FFA500`.

-Using shorthand, red's hex code #FF0000 can be shortened to #F00.
+Using shorthand, red's hex code `#FF0000` can be shortened to `#F00`.
 This shortened form gives one digit for red, one digit for green, and one digit for blue.

+### 8.3 RGB
+ex: `rgb(0, 0, 0)`, `rgb(255, 255, 255)`